 What Metrics are Available through Flex WFO?

 Out of the box, Flex WFO captures and reports a number of different metrics including abandoned conversations, handled conversations, queue time, and more.
 If this reporting is not sufficient, users can add custom data task and worker attributes to collect the right data for your needs.
-For complete details, please see Twilio Data in Ytica.
+For complete details, please see Task Router data in WFO (Twilio Docs).

 Are Agent Transfers Visible in Flex WFO?